top of page

 ASSESSMENT TOOLS FOR TRACKING PROGRESS

-Tracking progress is vital to our success because if we are setting out with the goal of muscle gain or fat loss, we are going to need some gauge by which to measure whether or not we’re following through with that goal.
+Tracking progress is essential to our success because if we are setting out with the goal of muscle gain or fat loss: we are going to need metrics to determine whether or not we are following through with that goal.
 Below are assessment tools that will assist you in measuring and tracking your body composition and progress.
-Keep in mind that each assessment method has its strengths and weaknesses and varies in its level of precision and reliability.
+Be aware that each assessment tool has its strengths, weaknesses, and varies in its level of precision and reliability.

 TOOL #1: WEIGHT SCALE